jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/08-thailand.md

 Chaiya (Tanmaling) is under a ruler called Siangkung.

-Its city is surrounded by a palisade six or seven feet thick and over 20 feet high, strong enough to be mounted for fighting purposes.
+Its city is surrounded by a palisade 6-7 feet thick and over 20 feet high, strong enough to be mounted for fighting purposes.

 They ride buffaloes, wear their hair done in a knot and go barefooted.